Michael Wildman

-Michael Wildman is a British actor.
-He appeared in the film Harry Potter and the Order of the Phoenix.
-He played the role of aggressive, feisty centaur Magorian.
-Prior to accepting this role, Wildman was in the West End playing Lance Corporal Dawson in A Few Good Men alongside Rob Lowe and other programmes, most notably in Episode 5 of the British sitcom Extras alongside Samuel L. Jackson and in the part of the first Marc MacKenzie in Family Affairs.
+Michael Wildman (born 10 June 1970) is an English actor.
+He appeared in the film Harry Potter and the Order of the Phoenix, where he played the role of a centaur Magorian.
+Prior to accepting this role, Wildman was in the West End playing other programmes, most notably in Episode 5 of the British sitcom Extras alongside Samuel L. Jackson and in the part of the first Marc MacKenzie in Family Affairs.
 He portrayed the role of Al Chapman on the ITV soap opera Emmerdale between August 2019 and October 2022.

+Personal life

+Wildman was born and raised in Enfield and currently lives in Oxfordshire with his wife and son.
+He is married to New Zealand-born actress Ceri Ann Gregory.